tjandro93/COS-375-Hash-Cracker/README.md

 	[COS-375-Hash-Cracker/hash-rest/src/main/resources/application.properties](./hash-rest/src/main/resources/application.properties)

 #### Installing Ophcrack
 In order to provide actually cracking of hashes, you need to install the program Ophcrack and some rainbow tables.
-Ophcrack can be downloaded [here](http://ophcrack.sourceforge.net/download.php?type=ophcrack) by selecting the appropriate version for your operating system.
+Ophcrack can be downloaded at [ophcrack.sourceforge.net/download.php?type=ophcrack](http://ophcrack.sourceforge.net/download.php?type=ophcrack) by selecting the appropriate version for your operating system.
 Note that I have only tested my program using the Windows version.

-The required rainbow tables can be downloaded [here](http://ophcrack.sourceforge.net/tables.php) by selecting the table labeled “XP free fast”
+The required rainbow tables can be downloaded at [ophcrack.sourceforge.net/tables.php](http://ophcrack.sourceforge.net/tables.php) by selecting the table labeled “XP free fast”

 Copy both of the .zip archives downloaded into [COS-375-Hash-Cracker/hash-rest/crack-resources](./hash-rest/crack-resources).
 Now unzip “ophcrack-3.7.0-bin.zip” in this directory and create a directory named “tables_xp_free_fast” and unzip “tables_xp_free_fast.zip” there.